Frequently Asked Questions

 Can I receive a discount for frequent washing at Cool Wave Car Wash?

 Yes, we offer several types of discounts for frequent washing.
-The “Cool Club” WASHCARD is the best way for an individual to save money.
-We also offer fleet programs to businesses and Employee Discount programs for businesses.
+We offer fleet programs to businesses and Employee Discount programs for businesses.

 How does my company get involved in the “Employee Discount” program?